halradaideh/terraform-provider-puppetca/README.md

 - A private key is generated using the `tls_private_key` resource.
 - A CSR is created using the `tls_cert_request` resource.
 - The CSR is passed to the `puppetca_certificate` resource using the `csr` attribute.
-- The `sign` parameter ensures the certificate is signed automatically after submission.
+- The certificate will be available after the CSR is processed by the Puppet CA (signing must be done outside of Terraform).

 ## Timeouts